 - Understand the everyday needs of your loved one, and arrange for support while that person seeks treatment.
 For instance, pet care or child care may be important needs for a person entering treatment.

 - Take care of yourself by attending family therapy sessions, so that you can be better informed and find support and understanding for your own unique situation.

 The treatment of addiction along with a co-occurring mental health disorder is often a life-long process that requires maintenance.
 Recovery is never straightforward, and every individual case is unique.
 Your loved one will need your love and support, especially as he or she uncovers and recovers from the root causes of substance use.
 By getting support for yourself and taking good care of yourself, you will be better able to help your loved one navigate a new, substance-free lifestyle.

-Why consider treatment for drug addiction at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for drug addiction at Belmont Behavioral Health System in Philadelphia, PA

 Substance abuse, along with a co-occurring mental health disorder can have a devastating impact on an individual’s life.
 Substance abuse may cause problems that range from short-term illness or regretful actions to the lasting and difficult impact of severe substance use that results in damage to vital organs such as the lungs, liver, kidneys, heart, and pancreas.
 Untreated substance abuse may also result in brain damage, memory problems, decreased cognition, and impaired judgment.